lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/prerequisites.rst

 LAMMPS--GUI is a graphical text editor, enhanced for editing LAMMPS input files and linked to the LAMMPS library, allowing it to run LAMMPS directly.
-The text editor functions similarly to other graphical editors, such as Notepad or Gedit, but offers the following enhancements specifically for LAMMPS:
+The text editor is similar to other graphical editors, such as Notepad or Gedit, but offers the following enhancements specifically for running LAMMPS:

 - Wizard dialogs to set up these tutorials
 - Auto-completion of LAMMPS commands and options
 - Context-sensitive online help
 - Syntax highlighting for LAMMPS input files
 - Syntax-aware line indentation
+- Editor switches working directory to that of input file
 - Visualization using LAMMPS' built-in renderer
 - Start and stop simulations via mouse or keyboard
-- Monitoring of simulation progress
+- Monitoring of simulation progress and parallelization
 - Dynamic capture of LAMMPS output in a text window
 - Automatic plotting of thermodynamic data during runs
 - Capture of ``dump image`` outputs for animations